5. Prague Castle

 Meeting Tom Thumb – Australian beatboxer.

-In 2017, Prague Fringe will take place from May 26th to June 3rd.
 These festivals can be found around the world, but Prague Fringe has a special place in my heart.
 If you are not familiar with Fringe Festivals, they are performing arts festivals featuring acts from international performers.
 For example, in 2015, we saw an Irish poet, a South African illusionist, and an Australian beatboxer.
 These festivals are also a great way to explore the more hidden parts of the city.
 The events are widely held in small, intimate venues that allow spectators to interact with the performers.
 Most events will only cost you $5, and there are no cameras allowed, which creates a very engaged and appreciative atmosphere.